telerik/fiddler-everywhere-docs/installation-and-update/installation-procedure.md

 ### Using SSO Login

 [Fiddler Everywhere Enterprise](https://www.telerik.com/purchase/fiddler) supports SSO login.
-Please get in touch with our [support]({%slug support%}) for detailed instructions on configuring your company-specific SSO.
+Get in touch with our [support]({%slug support%}) for detailed instructions on configuring your company-specific SSO.

 ## Updating Fiddler Everywhere